amoghpete/My_Portfolio_Site/README.md

 # My_Portfolio_Site
-This is a static webpage that describes my works and experience, I urge you to have a look!
+This is a static webpage that describes my works and experience, I urge you to have a look (when its complete)!

+The Work is in progress | Visit later